-CHRISTOPHER RYAN is no stranger to the world of Doctor Who, having starred as the evil Lord Kiv in Parts Five through Eight of the episode "Trial of a Time Lord" immediately after Santa Claus: The Movie, then taking on the recurring role of lovable Uncle Cockshaw on the BBC's French & Saunders.
+CHRISTOPHER RYAN is no stranger to the world of Doctor Who, having starred as the evil Lord Kiv in Parts Five through Eight of the episode "Trial of a Time Lord" immediately after Santa Claus: The Movie™, then taking on the recurring role of lovable Uncle Cockshaw on the BBC's French & Saunders.
 Chris returned to the TARDIS world in two new Doctor Who episodes, portraying another, more sinister bad guy, the mighty General Staal; later, he took on a mellower assignment, with a three-episode run as Tony Driscoll on The Green, Green Grass.
 He was also seen in another British-made romcom, City Slacker.

 DICKIE ARNOLD was featured in three episodes of the popular drama, All Creatures Great and Small.
 His BBC credits included episodes of Ripping Yarns and How We Used to Live.
 Dickie died in January 1990.

 Born February 4th, 1937 in New York City, DAVID NEWMAN married LESLIE in June 1958.
 Working with Robert Benton, the Newmans were notorious throughout the 1960s as editors at Esquire magazine; ultimately, the trio moved to Los Angeles, where they wrote, among other credits, Bonnie & Clyde, There was a Crooked Man, and the stage musicals Oh!
 Calcutta and, with composer Charles Strouse and lyricist Lee Adams, It's a Bird!
 It's a Plane!
 It's Superman®!
 In between the Supermovies, David wrote or co-wrote Jinxed!, Sheena and Still of the Night.
 Shortly after working on Santa Claus: The Movie ™, David wrote the "Smooth Criminal" sequence of Michael Jackson's Moonwalker video.
 David Newman died in June 2003; Leslie Newman has since gone on to earn an outstanding reputation as a top food author and cooking columnist, having written the cookbook Feasts!
 Menus for Home-Cooked Celebrations.